singaround/songbook/posts/accessibility.md

 ---
-title: Accessibility
+title: Accessibility at our sessions
 date: 2026-03-18T22:00:00.012Z
 summary: Overview of accessibility
-tags:
-  -
 ---
-<H2>Accessibility at our sessions</H2>

 Auntie Shanty takes place in [a historic pub](https://www.jollyfarmers-oxford.co.uk/the-pub), so are some limits on how accessible the sessions are.
 We sing in one of two spaces, depending on the weather.
 Please check the [dates page](https://www.auntieshanty.org/posts/dates-of-next-sessions/) for the likely space for the next sessions and [contact us](https://www.auntieshanty.org/contact/) with any questions.

-<H3>☀️When the weather is warm we sing in **The Garden**</H3>
+<H3>☀️When the weather is warm we sing in The Garden</H3>

 <H4>👩‍🦽Physical access (The Garden)</H4>
 The garden is a covered outdoor space to the rear of the pub.
-It is physically possible for a person in a wheelchair to access the garden through the (usually locked) gate at the back of the garden.
+It is physically possible for a person in a wheelchair to access the garden through the (usually locked) gate.
 However, in practice it has been found to be very difficult.
 Pub staff must lock and unlock the gate, and the route is not always clear of furniture.
 There are no wheelchair-accessible toilets on site.

 There are two steps up from the street into the pub, and a further three steps up to the bar.
 There are three steps between the pub entrance and the garden.